 A) Prior to April 1 City Engineering shall:

-Send notification to all groups/people that have signed a median adoption agreement to confirm they will be continuing and to remind them of their responsibilities;
+Send notification to all groups/people that have signed a median adoption agreement to confirm they will be continuing and to remind them of their responsibilities; I don’t think this is necessary really.
+99% of volunteers keep maintaining their medians.
+And Emily and I know who doesn’t

 In the event that Engineering receives notices that a group no longer wishes to manage a median: